Giskard-AI/giskard-hub/script-docs/start/enterprise-trial.rst

 3. **Secure your Agents**

-   * Generate synthetic tests to evaluate your models
+   * Generate synthetic tests to evaluate your agents
    * Manage datasets and track their versions
    * Set up continuous red teaming
    * Automate alerting and notifications